 It’s Better for the Planet…

 Even though many EVS are powered by coal-generated electricity, the use of EVs reduces the amount of CO2 emissions produced from fuel generation.
-Plus, while fossil fuel is still a primary source for EVs, 10% of America’s electricity today comes from energy resilient sources such as solar and wind power, and that number is growing—something you can’t say for the fuel source of gasoline-powered cars.
+Plus, while fossil fuel is still a primary source for EVs, 10 percent of America’s electricity today comes from energy resilient sources such as solar and wind power, and that number is growing — something you can’t say for the fuel source of gasoline-powered cars.

 Alongside efficiency, EVs have no tailpipe emissions, resulting in no air pollution; they make minimal noise while driving, cutting noise pollution; and, as there is no wasted heat produced during their operation, EVs help limit heat pollution.
 EVs are clearly the greener choice.

-EVs also are the more expensive choice, with a 10% higher sticker price than their combustion counterparts.
-But the current $7,500 federal tax credit and numerous city and state tax credits can substantially reduce the initial cost.
+EVs also are the more expensive choice, with a 10 percent higher sticker price than their combustion counterparts.
+But the federal tax credit of $2,500 to $7,500 — in addition to city and state tax credits — can substantially reduce the initial cost.
 Additionally, within a few years of driving, the reduction in fuel and maintenance costs can offset the upfront expenditure.

 EVs cost about a quarter as much as a gas car to run.
 According to Consumer Reports, the electricity costs the equivalent of about $1/gallon gas.
 Although gas may only be $2/gallon in some parts of the country right now (making EV fuel essentially ‘half price’), the cost of electricity doesn’t rise as quickly or fluctuate as dramatically as oil.
 When gas was $4/gallon, an EV owner was paying only a quarter of the price for fuel.